 Author rights under the subscription model

-Information on the author rights applying to subscription articles published in IOP owned journals can be found here.
+Information on the author rights applying to subscription articles published in IOP owned journals can be found in our Author Rights Policy.
 Some journals published on behalf of our publishing partners follow different authors rights policies.
-For a simple guide showing which policy applies to which journal, please see the following Quick check guide: which author rights policy applies to each journal?
+For a simple guide showing which policy applies to which journal, please see the following: Quick check guide: which author rights policy applies to each journal?

 Copyright and permissions relating to articles published under the gold open access model